Connect with others who understand.

 Spinal Fusion Surgery

-Spinal fusion surgery is one option for surgical treatment.
-This procedure involves fusing spinal vertebrae, eliminating movement between the vertebrae.
-Usually, a piece of bone is inserted into the space, although sometimes plastics or metals can be used.
-In one study, children who underwent spinal fusion surgery were about 10 years old, on average.
-Although these children were still growing, spinal fusion surgery effectively controlled spine curvature progression and pelvic obliquity even at a 10-year follow-up (post-surgery).
+Spinal fusion joins several vertebrae together to prevent movement and further curvature of the spine.
+Typically, a piece of bone is inserted into the space, but sometimes plastics or metals are used.
+One study focused on children who underwent spinal fusion surgery at about age 10, on average.
+Although these children were still growing, a 10-year follow-up showed that spinal fusion helped control spine curvature progression and pelvic obliquity, providing an effective long-term treatment.

 Growing Rods